sergeybp/nell/README.md

 ## Structure

- * Put "patterns.xlsx" and "ontology.xls" in /resources/xlsx
+ * Put "patterns.xlsx" and "ontology.xlsx" in /resources/xlsx
  * Put texts for text corpus in /resources/categories/category_name/
  * Use config.ini to set configurations